bylee20/bomi/src/mpv/DOCS/man/en/options.rst

     Set the startup volume.
 A value of -1 (the default) will not change the volume.
 See also ``--softvol``.

---no-vsync
-    Tries to disable vsync.
-(Effective with some video outputs only.)

 --wid=<ID>
     (X11 and win32 only)
-    This tells mpv to attach to an existing window.See ``--slave-broken``.
+    This tells mpv to attach to an existing window.
+The ID is interpreted as "Window" on X11, and as HWND on win32.
+If a VO is selected that supports this option, a new window will be created and the given window will be set as parent.
+The window will always be resized to cover the parent window fully, and will add black bars to compensate for the video aspect ratio.

+    See ``--slave-broken``.